About

 What community events does the practice support?

-As a new practice, our community involvement is being built deliberately rather than announced retroactively.
-Our initial focus is on Fauquier County school events, the longstanding Warrenton Horse Show traditions that define late summer in Old Town, and small partnerships with local non-profits that align with our values.
-We will share specific event support on this page as those relationships develop.
-We would rather be quiet about plans than loud about intentions.
+As a new practice, community involvement here is being built deliberately rather than announced retroactively.
+The initial focus is on Fauquier County school events, the longstanding Warrenton Horse Show traditions that define late summer in Old Town, and small partnerships with local non-profits that align with the values you'll find at this practice.
+You will see specific event support added to this page as those relationships develop.
+Quiet about plans is preferred to loud about intentions.

-We plan to.
-Establishing relationships with the Fauquier County Public Schools, beginning with the elementary schools nearest to our Warrenton location, is a near-term priority.
-The traditional dental school visit during February's Children's Dental Health Month is the obvious starting point, and we are working toward our first scheduled visits during the coming school year.
+Yes, you can expect to see that.
+Establishing relationships with the Fauquier County Public Schools, beginning with the elementary schools nearest to the Warrenton location, is a near-term priority.
+The traditional dental school visit during February's Children's Dental Health Month is the obvious starting point, with the first scheduled visits planned for the coming school year.
 Private school and homeschool community partnerships are equally welcomed.

-Will you sponsor local youth sports or 4-H?
+Will the practice sponsor local youth sports or 4-H?

-Yes, as we grow.
+Yes, as the practice grows.
 Youth sports sponsorship, Little League, soccer, lacrosse, and 4-H involvement are natural fits for a dental practice rooted in Fauquier County.
-We are evaluating sponsorship opportunities for the upcoming season and welcome inquiries from local team organizers, 4-H club leaders, and school athletic departments.
-Our preference is for sponsorships that include actual presence at events rather than only a logo on a banner.
+Sponsorship opportunities for the upcoming season are being evaluated now, and you are welcome to bring inquiries from local team organizers, 4-H club leaders, and school athletic departments.
+The preference is for sponsorships that include actual presence at events rather than only a logo on a banner.

-What is your relationship with the Warrenton Horse Show?
+What is the practice's relationship with the Warrenton Horse Show?

 The Warrenton Horse Show is one of the defining traditions of late summer in Old Town Warrenton and the broader hunt country, and a practice rooted here naturally has interest in supporting it.
-We are exploring how Warrenton Dentist can be meaningfully involved, whether through hospitality support, sponsorship, or simply showing up as good neighbors to an institution that predates most of us.
-Specifics will be shared as plans take shape.
+Meaningful involvement for Warrenton Dentist is being explored now, whether through hospitality support, sponsorship, or simply showing up as good neighbors to an institution that predates this practice by a long stretch.
+You will see specifics here as plans take shape.

-Do you offer any care for underserved patients?
+Is there any care available for underserved patients?

-We believe a dental practice rooted in a community has an obligation to that community.
-As we build capacity, we are evaluating partnerships with regional organizations that connect dental providers with patients who would not otherwise have access to care, including veterans, seniors on fixed incomes, and families in financial difficulty.
+A dental practice rooted in a community has an obligation to that community, and you can count on that obligation being honored here.
+As capacity is built, partnerships are being evaluated with regional organizations that connect dental providers with patients who would not otherwise have access to care, including veterans, seniors on fixed incomes, and families in financial difficulty.
 Specific programs will be announced as they are confirmed.
-In the meantime, patients in financial hardship are encouraged to contact our front desk to discuss options.
+In the meantime, if you are facing financial hardship, you are encouraged to contact the front desk to discuss your options.

-How can our organization partner with the practice?
+How can your organization partner with the practice?

-We welcome conversation with schools, churches, civic organizations, 4-H clubs, Fauquier County non-profits, equestrian community groups, and any local institution that aligns with the values this practice was built around.
-The simplest first step is an email through our website contact form with a brief description of your organization and what kind of partnership you have in mind.
-We respond to every inquiry.
+You are welcome to start a conversation if you represent a school, church, civic organization, 4-H club, Fauquier County non-profit, equestrian community group, or any local institution that aligns with the values this practice was built around.
+The simplest first step is an email through the website contact form with a brief description of your organization and what kind of partnership you have in mind.
+You will hear back, every time.

 Why be transparent that the community work is still being built?

 Because the alternative is to invent a community involvement history that does not exist, which would contradict the honesty this practice was founded on.
-We are new.
+The practice is new.
 The relationships are being built.
-Saying so plainly is more respectful of the community than fabricating a longer history.
-As real involvement develops, this page will tell that story accurately.
+Saying so plainly is more respectful of you and the broader community than fabricating a longer history.
+As real involvement develops, you will see that story told accurately on this page.
 That commitment matters more than the appearance of having always been here.

 Begin Your Journey